antonrh/anydi/docs/usage/providers/annotated.md

 assert replica.host == "db-replica.local"
 ```

-In this code example, we define two providers for different database connections.
-The `Annotated` type hint with string argument allows you to specify which provider to retrieve based on the name provided within the annotation.
+In this example, we define two providers for different database connections.
+The `Annotated` type hint with a string lets you choose which provider to use by the name in the annotation.

 ## Use Cases